azzenn4/sys-novast/tired.md

-The codebase is a hallmark of german engineered automobiles running on piss
+The codebase is a hallmark of duct taped german engineered automobiles running on piss, prepare your CUDA silicon's to be choke on a bottle of hot Jagermeister - Azzenn4